 2) Why is there so much human suffering?
 Do we really need all these hurricanes and diseases?
-Do we really need to develop our characters by, for example, accidentally killing children or suffering from cancer?
+Do we really need to develop our characters by, for example, seeing children die or suffering from cancer?
 And even if we need to occasionally die in childbirth or from cancer, couldn’t we have fewer cases of this evil?

 3) Why do non-human animals suffer so much?
 They don’t have freedom or need to develop their moral characters, yet they suffer.
 (Darwin was moved by this argument.)
 If you look at the entire world, and the entire history of the world, does the evidence suggest that it is the product of all good, all-powerful, deities?
 Or does the evidence suggest the opposite?
 At the very least, doesn’t evil provide evidence against the existence of such gods?
 Of course, it does.

 (This entry relied heavily on James and Stuart Rachels’ book: Problems from Philosophy.)